DistributedScience/Distributed-Something/documentation/DS-documentation/step_4_monitor.md

 * You can also look at the whole-cluster CPU and memory usage statistics related to your APP_NAME in the [ECS web interface](https://console.aws.amazon.com/ecs/home).

-* Each instance will have an alarm placed on it so that if CPU usage to dips below 1% for 15 consecutive minutes (almost always the result of a crashed machine), the instance will be automatically terminated and a new one will take its place.
+* Each instance will have an alarm placed on it so that if CPU usage dips below 1% for 15 consecutive minutes (almost always the result of a crashed machine), the instance will be automatically terminated and a new one will take its place.

 * Each individual job processed will create a log of the CellProfiler output, and each Docker container will create a log showing CPU, memory, and disk usage.